Late Payment of Interest on Bonds

 - Contact the trustee and ask whether the issuer has, in fact, made the payments due and what steps the trustee is taking to protect bondholders.

-- Contact the paying agent for an explanation if the paying agent is a separate from the trustee and both the issuer and trustee have made their payments on time.
+- Contact the paying agent for an explanation if the paying agent is different from the trustee and both the issuer and trustee have made their payments on time.
 If you are not satisfied with its explanation, contact the state banking regulator of the state where the paying agent is chartered and operates or report the delay to the federal bank regulatory agency that supervises the paying agent bank.

 - Contact the issuer to determine whether the trustee/paying agent that appears on the face of the bond has changed because of a merger or other circumstances.